EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

     name getWinner(const game &currentGame);
 ```

-The complete `tictactoe.hpp` file can be downloaded from github here: [Tic-tac-toe tutorial hpp source](./src/tictactoe/tictactoe.hpp "tic-tac-toe example code")
+The complete tictactoe.hpp file can be downloaded from github here: [Tic-tac-toe tutorial hpp source.](./src/tictactoe/tictactoe.hpp "tic-tac-toe example code")

 ### Create tictactoe.cpp file
-This section creates the `tictactoe.cpp` file.
+This section creates the tictactoe.cpp file.
 This file contains the implementations of the tic-tac-toe smart contract actions and the private methods used by the smart contract actions, based the declarations in the header file.

 ### Procedure to create the tictactoe.cpp file
 Complete the following steps to create the tictactoe.cpp file:

 1. Ensure you are in the tictactoe folder.
-2. Create the `tictactoe.cpp` file.
+2. Create the tictactoe.cpp file.
-3. Open the `tictactoe.cpp` file with your text editor.
+3. Open the tictactoe.cpp file with your text editor.
-4. Import the `tictactoe.hpp` file and make the tictactoe definitions from the previous section available.
+4. Import the tictactoe.hpp file and make the tictactoe definitions from the previous section available.
-   Add this code to the `.cpp` file:
+   Add this code to the .cpp file:

 ```c++
 #include "tictactoe.hpp"
 ```
-5. Implement Create.
+5. Implement create.
    * Ensure that the action has the signature from the host
    * Ensure that the challenger and host are not the same player
    * Ensure that there is no existing game
    * Store the newly created game to the multi index table

-   Add this code to the `.cpp` file:
+   Add this code to the .cpp file:

 ```c++
 void tictactoe::create(const name &challenger, name &host) {